FilipDominec/rp2daq/README.md

 Run this code.
 (If you are not familiar with the python scripting, find some nice tutorial online.)

 If everything is OK, a message box should appear showing the 30-byte identification string of your device.

-You can proceed to the *Quick overview of software features*.
+NOT FINISHED YET: You can proceed to the *Quick overview of software features*.
 If there is an error, check troubleshooting.

 ### Troubleshooting